The 70-year-old statesman lived the high life in Paris and pulled off a diplomatic miracle.

 Benjamin Franklin was far and away the most famous American when he went to France to wheedle help for the newborn American nation, which was having a very grim time of it when he got there late in 1776.

-I’ve been fighting the war of the American Revolution (on paper, that is, and with none of the suffering the participants endured) off and on since 1962, and my research has included journals, diaries, letters, newspapers, and books on nearly all the campaigns.
+I’ve been fighting the war of the American Revolution (on paper, that is) off and on since 1962, and my research has included journals, diaries, letters, newspapers, and books on nearly all the campaigns.

-One of his least-known contributions to modern life is also one of his most important
+One of his least-known contributions to modern life is also one of his most important.

-The French helped us win our Revolution.
-A few years later we were at war with Napoleon’s navy.
+The French helped us win our revolution.
+A few years later, we were at war with Napoleon’s navy.
 The two countries have been falling in and out of love ever since.
 Why?

-Congress serves freedom fries, American military wives talk of freedom kisses, vandals in Bordeaux burn and deface a model of the Statue of Liberty.
+Congress serves "freedom fries," American military wives talk of "freedom kisses," vandals in Bordeaux burn and deface a model of the Statue of Liberty.
 It’s a good time to remember that American-French relations have had many ups and downs.

 More than two decades before the Revolution broke out, a group of Americans voted on a scheme to unite the colonies.
 For the rest of his life, Benjamin Franklin thought it could have prevented the war.
-It didn’t—but it did give us our Constitution.
+It didn’t, but it did give us our Constitution.

-In June of 1752, in Philadelphia, Benjamin Franklin performed what may be the most famous scientific experiment of all time by flying a kite in a thunderstorm.
+In June of 1752 in Philadelphia, Benjamin Franklin performed what may be the most famous scientific experiment of all time by flying a kite in a thunderstorm.
 In so doing, he verified his theory that lightning is a form of electricity.

-THE STRANGE FORGOTTEN LIFE OF AMERICA’S OTHER BEN FRANKLIN, BY AN AUTHOR SO FASCINATED HE’S WRITING A NOVEL ABOUT HIM
+THE STRANGE FORGOTTEN LIFE OF AMERICA’S OTHER BEN FRANKLIN, BY AN AUTHOR SO FASCINATED THAT HE’S WRITING A NOVEL ABOUT HIM.

 History, we’re told, is written by the victors; a nation tends to focus on its patriots, not its traitors, and those who depart are forgotten when gone.

-When the French Revolution broke out two hundred years ago this month, Americans greeted it enthusiastically.
-After all, without the French we could never have become free.
-But the cheers faded as the brutality of the convulsion emerged—and we saw we were still only a feeble newborn facing a giant, intimidating world power.
+When the French Revolution broke out 200 years ago this month, Americans greeted it enthusiastically.
+After all, without the French, we could never have become free.
+But the cheers faded as the brutality of the convulsion emerged, and Americans realized that they were still only a feeble newborn facing a giant, intimidating world power.

 There were two great revolutions against European monarchs in the late eighteenth century.
 In the first, the French nation helped Americans achieve their independence from George III.